A few weeks later, he told me they decided to “take a break.” He was, in his mind, falling too fast. So, he pulled away.

-Many women reading this have had similar experiences with men in their lives.
-They date an attractive guy, they fall for him and are certain he’s feeling the same.
-They get closer and closer, then suddenly, he creates more distance.
-Over time, he becomes less emotionally connected, texts and sees them less, and the spark starts to fade.
+Many women have had similar experiences.
+They date an attractive guy, fall for him and are certain he’s feeling the same.
+Then, over time, he changes, becoming less emotionally connected.
+He texts and sees them less, and the spark starts to fade.

-Men can be difficult to understand and frustrating for sure.
-But, as a man, I’m going to give you some insight into the male mind.
-I’m going to explain why men pull away when they are falling in love.
-And, then I’ll tell you how you can handle each scenario.
+Men can be difficult to understand and frustrating.
+But, as a man and dating coach, I’m going to give you some insight into the male mind.
+This article will explain why men pull away when they are falling in love with tips to deal with the frustration!

 Fear Of Commitment